 The anthology will pay $50/page to be divided equally among the particular story’s contributors.
 Stories must be no longer than 9 pages long (and an odd number of pages), and at least one of the main contributors (either the writer or artist) must currently be living in or have previously lived in British Columbia.
 The book dimensions will be either 10” x 10” or 12” x 12”, to emulate the shape of a record sleeve.
-To apply, please submit a general synopsis of the story, a full script, your biography and 4-5 samples of comic art to [email protected] by Wednesday, November 30th, 2016.
+To apply, please submit a general synopsis of the story, a full script, your biography, and 4-5 samples of comic art (on any topic) to [email protected] by Wednesday, February 1st, 2017.

 Now in its 6th year, Big Draw Vancouver is an annual celebration of drawing in everyday life that works to reconnect everyone with the power and creative pleasure of making marks.
 On October 1, there will be events all across the city in numerous community centres, museums, art galleries, and on the street.
 They will be numerous workshops developed by professional artists, encouraging people to draw in many new and exciting ways.
 As part of this day-long, citywide event, we will be doing a comic jam 10:00-2:00 at Cloudscape HQ.
 People of all ages are encouraged to stop by to create comics and chat with Vancouver-based comic creators.